nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3.8 Reschedule a deadline or event: `snooze`
 Changes the date and timing for a deadline or the details for an event.
+todo tasks cannot be snoozed.

 Format: `snooze INDEX /to TASK_FORMAT`

 - `INDEX`: index number of the desired task (can be obtained from the `list` command in section 3.4 as seen [here](/docs/README.md#34-list-all-tasks-list))
-- todo tasks cannot be snoozed, only event tasks and deadline tasks can be snoozed.
 - The format for `TASK_FORMAT` must be appropriate for the type of task being rescheduled.
-  - Case 1: rescheduled task is a deadline.
+  - Case 1: Rescheduled task is a deadline.
     Format: `snooze INDEX /to DATE TIME`
     (format details can be found [here](/docs/README.md#32-add-an-event-task-event))